 - A Singaporean flat owner with at least one household member aged between 60 and 64 who needs help with one or more Activities of Daily Living such as washing, dressing, feeding, toileting, mobility, or transferring.

 Caregivers Training Grant

-The Caregivers Training Grant is a $200 annual subsidy that allows caregivers to attend approved courses to learn to provide better care for their loved ones.
+The Caregivers Training Grant is a $250 or $400 annual subsidy that allows caregivers to attend approved courses to learn to provide better care for their loved ones.
 The $200 subsidy is provided for each care recipient every financial year, from April to March.
-Multiple caregivers of the same care recipient need to share the $200.
+Multiple caregivers of the same care recipient need to share the amount disbursed.
 Courses could be conducted in your home, or in a classroom at a training centre.
 You can also use a computer or other electronic devices to learn, by watching videos and reading training materials.

 Foreign Domestic Worker (FDW) Levy Concession for Aged Persons and Persons with Disabilities

 The FDW Levy Concession supports households who need to hire a FDW to care for seniors or persons with disabilities.
 A lower concessionary FDW levy of only $60 a month is required for eligible households.